irkartem/stories/resume.md

-I am Artem Artemiev head of Maintenance team for JSC First (http://firstvds.ru http://firstdedic.ru http://firstssl.ru) You can reach me at +79086626110 (UTC+8) or by artemirk@gmail.com
+I am Artem Artemiev head of Maintenance team for First (http://firstvds.ru http://firstdedic.ru http://firstssl.ru) You can reach me at +79086626110 (UTC+8) or by artemirk@gmail.com

-## Achievements
-* Developed and implemented monitoring tool (~ 1000 servers, redis, python) from hardware level and operating systems health upto business metrics.
-Improved availability time to 99.8%
-* Built automated provisioning and lifecycle management system for the datacenter
-* Implemented configuration management (python, bash, ansible)
-* Took part in building high availability service: billing of ~100K domains name servers without downtime service.
-* Implemented Cloud VPS product. based on cephfs and openstack.
-* Built "Payback" statistic system for calculate hardware payback value, which allow to find unprofitable resources and boost payback for ~ 30%
-* Reengineered VPS control panel system for VMmanager product.
-(Libvirtd, 300 servers, 18000 VPSes), boos reliability for customers VPSes.
 ## Resposibilities
 * I’m responsible for latency, performance and efficiency for tech domain
 * Providing technical leadership in the maintenance team
 * Emergency response and capacity planning
-* Automation of processes and daily routines
+* Making infrastructure for automation of processes and daily routines
 * Lead Incident processes.
 Ensure company’s SLAs are met.
 * Troubleshooting and improving existing infrastructure and systems.
 * Hardware provisioning and ordering.
 * Formulating meaningful business metrics.
 * Serving as escalation point for unexpected issues
+## Achievements
+* Developed and implemented the monitoring tool (~ 1000 servers, redis, python) from hardware level and operating systems health upto business metrics.
+Improved availability time to 99.8%
+* Built automated provisioning and lifecycle management system for the datacenter
+* Implemented configuration management (python, bash, ansible)
+* Took part in building high availability service: billing of ~100K domains name servers without downtime service.
+* Implemented Cloud VPS product. based on cephfs and openstack.
+* Built "Payback" statistic system for calculate hardware payback value, which allow to find unprofitable resources and boost payback for ~ 30%
+* Reengineered VPS control panel system for VMmanager product.
+(Libvirtd, 300 servers, 18000 VPSes), boos reliability for customers VPSes.
 ## Retrospective
 * University degree
 * 4 years of experience leading the maintenance team.
 Ensuring that operational on-call schedules have proper coverage